hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 ---

-A `probe` block support the following:
+A `probe` block exports the following:

 * `id` - The ID of the Probe.